 Hera Hyesang Park

-Ms. Park’s honors and awards include first prize in the April 2016 Gerda Lissner Foundation International Competition, second prize and the Audience Choice Award at the 2015 Montreal International Musical Competition, and winning second place overall in the women’s division in Placido Domingo’s 2015 International Operalia competition, as well as taking First Prize in the women’s Zarzuela.
-Earlier awards include Fifth Place in the 2014 Queen Elizabeth International Music Competition, First Place at both the 2010 Korea National Opera and Sejong Center for the Performing Arts competitions, and Korea’s Minister for Culture Prize.
-She also served as “Young Artist in Residence” at the 2016 Music & Vin Festival in Beaune, France.
+Ms. Park’s recent awards include the 2018 Hildegard Behrens Foundation Award, First Prize in the April 2016 Gerda Lissner Foundation International Competition; Second Prize and the Audience Choice Award at the 2015 Montreal International Musical Competition; and winning Second Place overall in the women’s division in Placido Domingo’s 2015 International Operalia competition — as well as taking First Prize in the Women’s Zarzuela division.

 Shooting star soprano Hyesang Park thrilled the glittering a-list audience at the 2018 Met Gala.
 Ms Park performed a selection of songs by Mozart, Puccini, Duparc, Obradors, Gounoud.
 She wore a stunning gown by Giambattista Valli personally selected by Vogue’s...